 The Meaning of Life

-Getting back to our debate on Obama’s site, the one participant wished to leave God out of the discussion.
-This is exactly the lesson of “Biyad Chazzakah”.
 When God wished Egypt to live properly, He attempted to educate them away from idolatrous fantasy by displaying the stark reality that only He could alter natural law, since only He created it.
 All other idols and gods are imposters and never did what God did, as they are all lifeless, human carvings.
-As one of the Sages put it, “Where were all the other gods when God said at Sinai, “I am God”?
-Why didn’t any other god object?
-Humorous: but to the point.
+As one of the Sages put it, “Where were all the other gods when God said at Sinai, ‘I am God?’
+Why didn’t any other god object?”

 As Saadia Gaon taught, miracles prove God’s involvement, and this is why He utilizes them when endorsing a prophet.
 For only when a miracle is performed, is the prophet proven as God’s true emissary.

-God wished for the Jews too – just as He wished for the Egyptians – that man lead his life based on reality.
+God wished for the Jews too—just as He wished for the Egyptians—that man lead his life based on reality.
 And the ultimate reality is that this universe has a Creator.
 This is not some selfish desire God possesses, that man seeks, studies and praises Him.
-For God created desires like selfishness, and therefore they do not guide Him.
-God created human life – and the life of angels – so that intelligent creatures might recognize Him, and enjoy continued study about God and His creations.
+For God created desires like selfishness, and therefore they do not exist in Him or guide Him.
+God created human life—and the life of angels—so that intelligent creatures might recognize Him, and enjoy continued study about God and His creations.
 This study would offer man and angel a perfected existence unparalleled by any other involvement.
 Putting it simply: God offered mankind ultimate happiness by creating him with intellect.
 The meaning of life may be summed up as a truly pleasure-seeking existence.
 Man’s flaw however is his confusion about what might offer the richest pleasure.
 Man is duped by blindly accepted rules like “the masses must be right”, and “physical success will offer happiness”, and many others.

 The Jewish Identity: a “Redeemed” People

-This is the fundamental of Tefillin: that we wear reminders of miracles…phenomena that could only have been performed by the Creator of natural law.
+This is the fundamental of Tefillin: that we wear reminders of miracles—phenomena that could only have been performed by the Creator of natural law.
 These Tefillin will remind us throughout the day of our true purpose for having been created.
 God did not create each of us so we might follow our passions, or other misled cultures.
 God created man with intellect so that he might intensely enjoy life.
 And the most intense enjoyment is when man makes new discoveries.
-Steak, sex, cars, homes, clothes and fame…all briefly lived moments.
+Steak, sex, cars, homes, clothes and fame are all briefly lived moments.
 All become tiresome, painful with overindulgence…some even embarrassing if publicized.
-But engaging in scientific experiments and theories; Talmudic inquiry; philosophical debate; and pondering God’s existence and His will…all of these intrigue us, captivate us, and allow our full energies to become immersed and offer startling new discoveries at every turn.
+But engaging in scientific experiments and theories, Talmudic inquiry, philosophical debate, and pondering God’s existence and His will…all of these intrigue us, captivate us, and allow our full energies to become immersed and offer startling new discoveries at every turn.

 Wearing Tefillin recalls God’s Firstborn plague, the “Yad Chazzakah” the mighty hand…miracles.
-Tefillin focus us each day on why we exist…to relate to the Creator of those miracles.
-To realize we were created for one purpose: to enjoy the world of wisdom, which is a reflection of the Creator.
+Tefillin focus us each day on why we exist: to relate to the Creator of those miracles and to realize we were created to enjoy the world of wisdom, which is a reflection of the Creator.
 As such, we now understand why the Shema is also contained in the Tefillin.
 For the Shema elaborates on God’s “exclusive” role as Creator.
 He is One.
 There are no others.
-This is another fundamental.
+Another fundamental.

 Tefillin direct man’s thoughts to regularly save him from escaping into fantasy and deluded worlds where man lives without God.
 When we consider that we became a nation through miracles, we cannot avoid God’s essential role in our lives.
 But if we are wiser than that, we consider that God didn’t only redeem us…He created us.